 9. Use FASTPASS.

-The FASTPASS system is one of the best ways to maximize your time at Disneyland.
+Disney's FASTPASS system is one of the best ways to maximize your time at Disneyland.
 In case you're not familiar with the system, certain attractions in both parks allow you to insert your park ticket and get a pass, called the FASTPASS, which gives you a return time to the specified attraction.
-Keep touring the park then hop back through the FASTPASS Return line for a minimal wait.
+Keep touring the park then hop back through the FASTPASS Return Line for a minimal wait.

 There are a few fine points worth mentioning.
 You can only use the FASTPASS during the specified one-hour return time window (although you can arrive 5 minutes early and up to 10 minutes late).
 You'll grab your new FASTPASS after a waiting period once the return time window opens for the current pass you are holding or up to two hours have passed since you obtained your most recent FASTPASS.
 If the ride should break down in your return window, you can redeem the unused FASTPASS at another FASTPASS attraction in the park any time until the park closes.
 Finally, many attractions do run out of FASTPASSes by evening, so don't count on FASTPASSes to be available at the most popular attractions later in the day — especially at Disney California Adventure.